 Instead of a WordPress search widget, you can also use the Gutenberg block editor to add a Search block to specific pages.

 If you opt for this approach, add the following code to your (child) theme’s functions.php.
-Using the render_block filter, it will replace the Search block’s s input field name with _keywords, the name of the Search facet created in step one, preceded by _, FacetWP’s URL prefix.
+Using the render_block filter, it will replace the Search block’s s input field name with _keywords, the name of the Search facet created in step 1, preceded by _, FacetWP’s URL prefix.

 It will also change the form action to /site-search/ to match the permalink of the new search results page we created in step 3.